EU ministers focus on banking union, help for Spain

-LUXEMBOURG (Reuters) - European finance ministers examined ways on Friday to bolster weak banks and break the link between troubled lenders and indebted countries, with concerns about Spain’s stricken banking system at the top of their minds.
+LUXEMBOURG, June 22 (Reuters) - European finance ministers examined ways to strengthen their banking sectors and break the link between troubled banks and indebted countries on Friday, with concerns about Spain’s stricken banking system top of their minds.

-IMF Managing Director Christine Lagarde has urged the euro zone to channel aid directly to struggling banks rather than via governments, but Germany and others are opposed to such support, which is not possible under current euro zone rules.
+IMF Managing Director Christine Lagarde has urged the euro zone to channel aid directly to struggling banks rather than via governments, but Germany and others are opposed to such direct lending, which is not possible under current rules.

-Those issues will be discussed in detail by EU leaders at a summit in Brussels on June 28-29.

-Lagarde said on Thursday that by allowing the euro zone’s rescue fund, the European Stability Mechanism, to aid stricken lenders directly rather than via a program of government aid, it would break the bank-to-sovereign debt link.
+Lagarde said on Thursday that by allowing the euro zone’s rescue scheme, the European Stability Mechanism, to aid stricken lenders directly rather than via a programme of aid to a government, it would stop bank problems from exacerbating the difficulties of countries.

-“The process of forming a banking union has begun,” said Luis de Guindos, Spain’s economy minister, adding that the possibility of direct recapitalization may be open to Spain, which is set to receive up to 100 billion euros ($126 billion) of aid from the euro zone for troubled banks.
+Arriving at Friday’s meeting, Luis de Guindos, Spain’s economy minister, said such a possibility may be open to Spain, which is set to receive up to 100 billion euros ($126 billion) of aid from the euro zone for its troubled banks.

-“I think (direct bank recapitalization) is a possibility,” he told reporters.
+“I think (direct bank recapitalisation) is a possibility,” he told reporters.
 “It is one of the fundamental elements to break the link between bank risk and sovereign risk.”

 “This possibility is absolutely open to Spain if there is progress in the next few months (on the issue).
-The process of recapitalization is not instantaneous,” he said.
+The process of recapitalisation is not instantaneous,” he said.

-But after years in crisis, the banking sector problems show no sign of abating and Europe’s leaders are under pressure to form a united front to shield struggling lenders rather than leave countries to cope with the problems alone.
+But after years in crisis, the problems in banks show no sign of abating and Europe’s leaders are under pressure to form a united front to shield struggling lenders rather than leave countries to cope with such problems alone.

 “POISONOUS LINK”